-The social media platform or technology a persona uses on a daily basis should definitely be included in each guide.
-This tip — and user persona example — is especially useful for any brand or company that is internet-based.
-Not knowing both of those factors could spell trouble from the beginning, because if we were to target one of these personas on the wrong device or platform, all our efforts would be a waste.
+The social media platform or technology a persona uses daily should be included in each guide.
+This tip (and user persona example) is especially useful for any internet-based brand or company.
+Not knowing both of those factors could spell trouble from the beginning because if we were to target one of these personas on the wrong device or platform, all our efforts would be a waste.

-So, take the time to really find out where your personas are hanging out, and what device they use to do that.
+So, take the time to find out where your personas are hanging out and what device they use to do that.

 22. Never use recognizable faces or celebrity photos.

-I mentioned already that you should give each persona a real name, and the same can be said when it comes to using images or headshots.
+I mentioned already that you should give each persona a real name, and the same can be said when using images or headshots.